-Freddie Mac is also removing the requirement that a mortgage borrower must have a two-year history of managing Investment properties to be able use the income from a subject Investment Property or other Investment Properties owned by the mortgage borrower for qualifying purposes.
+Freddie Mac is also removing the requirement that a mortgage borrower must have a two-year history of managing Investment properties.
+They did this to be able use the income from a subject Investment Property or other Investment Properties owned by the mortgage borrower for qualifying purposes.
 This is effective with mortgages that settle on or after October 26, 2015.

 Freddie Mac is revising the minimum monthly payment amount that must be included in the debt ratio calculation when a student loan is deferred or is in forbearance and no monthly payment is verified.
 It is being lowered from having to count 2% to only having to count 1% of the outstanding balance of the student loan.
 This is effective with mortgages that settle on or after August 1, 2015.